amitu/amitu.github.com/india/rape/index.md

 ---
 {% include JB/setup %}

+Help: There are a lot of typos in this document, [please help me fix some of them](https://draftin.com/documents/112034?token=E1xG8fEnQBfISHpeWO5SWCOka0DKAqgeFyBKVUnhX-pFqtz8NCW31XH9PO1FWxKVdKugOXruRBDjH2h3n2q42xA).

 India has gone into a frenzy over a gang rape case that rocked Delhi.
 Rape in a public bus.
 The victim of rape suffered brutal injuries and died subsequently.